h31/NetworksLab2021/slip.doc.md

 # Slip

 **Slip** is the serialization scheme <u>Toss-a-Message</u> supports.

+## Body

-Each **Slip** is a raw byte array, a concatenation of byte arrays representing the fields of the serialized object.
+Each **Slip**'s body is a raw byte array, a concatenation of byte arrays representing the fields of the serialized object.
 The byte arrays for fields, in turn, are concatenations of arrays representing slices of information about these fields.

 The parts of any field, in order:

 - *key*: the name of the field.
 Each of the special characters(`|`, `>` and `;`) should be escaped with an extra `>`.
   Example: `'This is a fence > |-|-|;'` becomes `'This is a fence >> >|->|->|>;'`
 - *key delimiter*: a single non-escaped `|`